TusharShekhar1198/TusharShekhar1198/README.md

-# 💫 About Me:
+# 💫 Hi 👋, I'm Tushar Shekhar
-Hi 👋, I'm Tushar Shekhar<br>A passionate full-stack developer from India with a strong foundation in both frontend and backend technologies.
+<br>A passionate full-stack developer from India with a strong foundation in both frontend and backend technologies.
 I have hands-on experience building and designing applications from scratch, managing databases with MongoDB, and implementing backend functionality.
 I'm currently exploring GraphQL to enhance API interactions and frequently utilize Figma for crafting user-centric website designs.
 Constantly driven by curiosity and innovation, I'm always eager to learn new tools and refine my skills to create seamless digital experiences.

 ## 🌐 Socials: